onymous-games/whisper-rpg/README.md

 # What is this?

-Centragram is an extensible table-top roleplaying system that focuses on storytelling and new player accessibility.
+Twin-triad is an extensible table-top roleplaying system that focuses on storytelling and new player accessibility.

 ## About extensibility

 Often the breadth of a role-playing system encourages experienced world builders to start from scratch and build a new system for their setting.
 Creating these systems is incredibly fun but can be tedious and time consuming.

-Centragram meets the need of world makers to reduce tedium and allow focus on the important bits: the uniqueness and intrigue of your world.
+Twin-triad meets the need of world makers to reduce tedium and allow focus on the important bits: the uniqueness and intrigue of your world.

 ## About storytelling

-The ethos of centragram is to distill the ruleset into something so digestible that the rules can get out of the way of the story.
+The ethos of twin-triad is to distill the ruleset into something so digestible that the rules can get out of the way of the story.
 Everyone at the table should understand the impact of everyone else's actions.

 By minimizing the flashiness of the official rules, it encourages experimentation from players.
 "What happens if I drop a candle on the ice warrior instead of attacking with my mace?"
 "Can this drawbridge be raised before the zombies get in?
 Are they stupid enough to run into the pit of alligators?
 Will that make zombie alligators?"
 These are just some of the questions I'd like to encourage.